Benefits for Life Skills and Health

 Ages 8-10

 As their math skills advance, kids in this age group can start doubling or halving recipes, working with fractions, and learning about volume and weight.
-They might even get curious about the science behind ingredients—why does baking soda make cookies rise?
+They might even get curious about the science behind ingredients—why does baking soda make some baked goods rise?
 It’s math and science rolled into one!

 Ages 11-13